 By Cecily Bryant, Africa Programme Manager

-In November 2022 we launched and exciting new project offering intensive business skills training to female entrepreneurs.
+In November 2022 we launched and exciting new project with our Malawi partner, Lilongwe Youth Organisation, offering intensive business skills training to female entrepreneurs.
 With the chance for trainees to pitch for a business grant, the project quickly gained the moniker ‘Dragons’ Den’ and attracted over 130 applicants.
 Madalitso and Matrida are two of the inspiring women selected to join the project and whose pitches secured them business grants.

 During my recent visit to Malawi, I was lucky enough to meet them both and discover how they are applying their learning and the grant money to growing their businesses.